Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 We want to help you find the right course for you!

-As well as reading about the course you’re interested in, you should visit one of our Open Days which are held throughout the year and give you the opportunity to meet academic staff, current students and see the campus for yourself.
-They are an excellent opportunity for you to visit Reaseheath to discover the wide range of courses we can offer you and to get a real feel for student life.
+As well as exploring the course you’re interested in online, you can visit one of our Virtual Open Days which are held throughout the year and give you the opportunity to communicate with academic staff, current students and take a virtual tour of the campus & accommodation.

 You will be able to: